Magic-JD/is-fast/README.md

 # Configuration Guide

 This project supports both built-in and user-provided configurations for styles and content selection rules.
 Configuration is handled using a TOML file, and a default configuration is embedded within the binary.
 Users can override this configuration by placing a custom config file in their system's configuration directory.
+Changes will only take effect once the program is run again.

 ## Default Configuration